trezor/trezor-suite/docs/packages/connect/methods/authorizeCoinJoin.md

 -   `preauthorized` — _optional_
     > Check if device session is already preauthorized and take no further action if so
 -   `coinjoinRequest` — _optional_ `PROTO.CoinJoinRequest`
-    > Signing request for a CoinJoin transaction
+    > Signing request for a coinjoin transaction

 ### Example: